 Good Soil Makes a Good Garden

-This is written to help address some of those points.
-I hope it helps my friend, and I hope it helps you garden successfully, too -which is the joy of growing things.
+I decided to write this post in order to help address some of those points.
+I hope it helps my friend, and I hope it helps you garden successfully, too.
+All of which, summed up, is the joy of growing things.

 When improving our soils we can follow the basic suggestions, but there is a lot of science that we can add to our side to produce a fertile soil in fine tilth.
 Raised beds are easier than open ground because we control the situation better.